kevindelord/BusMedellin/Resources/iTunesConnect_EN.md

 And all this for free :)

 ## Keywords

 Bus Paisa Line Medellin Colombia Transport Traffic Route Path Way Taxi Car Metro Map Pin

+## Screenshots

+"Discover bus lines in Medellin"
+"Choose where to go"
+"And select the best bus line"
+"Enjoy"

 ## Apple Review Note